jaspector

 County residential and commercial pages state projects may require multiple permits including building, electrical, plumbing, mechanical, sprinkler, and alarm permits.
 Residential guidance covers retaining walls, energy certificates, decks, pools, tiny houses or barndominiums, and power reconnect situations.

-Typical processing time is No public overall permit turnaround estimate located.
+Building permit processing times in Boiling Springs, SC typically run No public overall permit turnaround estimate located.
 New-dwelling certificates of occupancy may be obtained the next business day after the final inspection is approved..
+Timelines can vary based on project complexity and current department workload.